 What helps people to apply the learnings, is to have the opportunity to practice, reflect on the experience, and go back to ask their questions.
 In the virtual space, you can share the content in an asynchronous mode of learning, before or after the session, so people can consume and go through it at their own speed, come to the next live session ready with questions, and really have the opportunity to practice and dive deep into the topic.

 Consider tools such as Padlet, a Miro/Mural board, a shared Google Drive folder, and a working document on any kind of collaborative platform, and the participants will be able to review the content and ask questions at their own pace and when they are most productive.

 Reflective learning isn’t a new concept.
 It has long been used in different contexts.
 Reflective learning is what it sounds like: reflecting upon learning experiences to derive meaning.

-In the virtual space it is much easier to design for reflection and peer learning in between sessions.
-A great group exercise is the one currently being used at the Global Case Study Challenge, where 600 students are asked to build together different Virtual teams, and afterwards, ponder a reflection of this.
-This way they have the experience of building a virtual team by running a real virtual team building activity, and then answer some questions where they need to reflect as a team on what happened and what they have learned during the group building activity.
+In the virtual space, it is much easier to design for reflection and peer learning in between sessions.
+A great group exercise is the one currently being used at the Global Case Study Challenge, where 600 students are asked to build together different Virtual teams, and afterwards, ponder a reflection on this.
+This way they have the experience of building a virtual team by running a real virtual team-building activity, and then answer some questions where they need to reflect as a team on what happened and what they have learned during the group building activity.

-Another very useful exercise is to give the participants time into breakout rooms, and ask them to write down two questions that allow them to review the content but also questions they will be able to answer.
+Another very useful exercise is to give the participants time in breakout rooms and ask them to write down two questions that allow them to review the content but also questions they will be able to answer.
 The learning part can be creating those questions, and the reflection part is that they can go back and rethink what is the answer.